SAP Project Progress calculations

 Estimate to Complete is the second forecasting technique used along with the Estimate at Completion.
 It is the amount of money to complete the remaining Work (the Work left after a particular period).

-Mobile Application for Project Progress calculation:The progress calculation and the progress view are available on the move, and the SAP Mobile Application for the Project progress calculation is available from KSA Tech Consulting Pty Limited, Sydney (onebusinesserp.com)
+Mobile Application for Project Progress calculation:The progress calculation and the progress view are available on the move, and the SAP Mobile Application for the Project progress calculation is available from KSA Tech Consulting Pty Limited, Sydney (onebusinesserp.in)